harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 However, you can copy the yaml from your Git and create a new inline pipeline in Harness or you can use the import from remote option and create a new remote pipeline let us know if you encounter any issues with the trigger we will help you with the next steps.

 ### We want our helm deployments through Harness to wait for the objects to be in the ready state and then only exit with status.
-Currently, it is executing helm upgrade and exiting but we wanted to run something like this: helm upgrade --install --atomic --timeout 20m \<release_name> \<chart_name> How can we do this with Harness?
+Currently, it is executing helm upgrade and exiting but we wanted to run something like this: helm upgrade "--install --atomic --timeout 20m \<release_name> \<chart_name>" How can we do this with Harness?

 Using --atomic and --timeout flags to the Helm command in the "Command" field of the "Helm Deployment" step.
 This should work to ensure that the deployment waits for the objects to be in the ready state and then exits with status.